Hiccups: Production, Causes, Cures, and Prevention

 The longest known episode of hiccups lasted for sixty-eight years.
 Charles Osborne from Iowa hiccuped from 1922 until 1990.

 I rarely experience hiccups myself, but when I do they don't last for long and disappear on their own.
 Patience solves my problem.
-For people who don't want to wait, home remedies may be effective.
-Some possible treatments are given below.
+For people who don't want to wait, home remedies may be effective, though I haven't tried them.
+Some possible remedies are given below.

 Leaning forward to compress the chest or raising the knees to the chest ends hiccups in some people.
 Even drinking from the far side of a glass has been reported to cure the problem.
 This process may be helpful because it forces the abdominal muscles to contract.
 If a person is startled, their hiccups may stop due to a sudden contraction of the diaphragm.
 Mental distraction may also be a successful technique for stopping the problem.